Calico cat: Genetics

 Serious study of calico cats apparently began in 1948 when Murray Barr and his graduate student E. G. Bertram noticed dark, drumstick-shaped masses inside the nuclei of nerve cells of female cats, but not in male cats.
 These dark masses became known as Barr bodies.
 In 1959, Japanese cell biologist Susumu Ohno determined the Barr bodies were X chromosomes.
 In 1961, Mary Lyon proposed the concept of X-inactivation: when one of the two X chromosomes inside a female mammal shuts off.
 She observed this in the coat color patterns of mice.
-There are two different alleles in Calico cats, one received from each parent, that can determine their fur coloration: each allele is responsible for either orange or black fur.
-Typically, each allele received would create a solid coat of black and orange fur, but, with Calico cats, Lyonization (commonly known as X-inactivation), occurs at random, which makes for the very distinct fur coat.
+There are two different alleles in calico cats, one received from each parent, that can determine their fur coloration: each allele is responsible for either orange or black fur.
+Typically, each allele received would create a solid coat of black and orange fur, but with calico cats X-inactivation occurs at random, which makes for the very distinct fur coat.
 Calico cats are almost always female because the locus of the gene for the orange/non-orange coloring is on the X chromosome.
 In the absence of other influences, such as color inhibition that causes white fur, the alleles present in those orange loci determine whether the fur is orange or not.
 Female cats, like all female placental mammals, normally have two X chromosomes.
 In contrast, male placental mammals, including chromosomally stable male cats, have one X and one Y chromosome.
 Since the Y chromosome does not have any locus for the orange gene, it is not possible for a normal XY male cat to have both orange and non-orange genes together, which is what typically results in tortoiseshell or calico coloring.

-One rare genetic exception resulting in a male calico is when faulty cell division leaves an extra X chromosome in one of the gametes that produced the male cat.
+One rare genetic exception resulting in a male calico occurs when faulty cell division leaves an extra X chromosome in one of the gametes that produced the male cat.
 That extra X then is reproduced in each of his cells, a condition referred to as XXY, or Klinefelter syndrome.
 Such a combination of chromosomes could produce tortoiseshell or calico markings in the affected male, in the same way as XX chromosomes produce them in the female.

-All but approximately one in three thousand of the rare calico or tortoiseshell male cats are sterile because of the chromosome abnormality and breeders reject any exceptions for stud purposes because they generally are of poor physical quality and fertility.
+All but approximately one in ten thousand of the rare calico or tortoiseshell male cats are sterile because of the chromosome abnormality, and breeders reject any exceptions for stud purposes because they generally are of poor physical quality and fertility.
 Even in the rare cases where a male calico is healthy and fertile, most cat registries will not accept them as show animals.